ramp4-pcar4/ramp4-pcar4/README.md

 ### Demo Builds

-Demo builds are available at: http://ramp4-app.azureedge.net/demo
+The most recent build is available at https://ramp4-pcar4.github.io/ramp4-pcar4/main/.

-Contact a project maintainer for credentials to have your pushed code automatically built and available at the above URL.
-You'll need to set the provided credentials as secrets in your forked repo (`AZ_LOGIN_NAME`, `AZ_PASSWORD`, `AZ_STORAGE_ACCOUNT`, and `AZ_TENANT`).
+Demo builds are automatically generated for pull requests if you are a member of the [ramp4-pcar4 organization](https://github.com/orgs/ramp4-pcar4/people) and have your visibility set to public.